 Do I really need a fence permit?

-As a general rule, adding outdoor structures, like a fence, requires a permit, but the real answer depends upon the codes, zoning and regulations of where you live.
-The codes and regulations established by your city, town or county will let you know exactly what type of fence requires a construction permit and what doesn’t.
-Some agencies also require a permit for repair or replacement of an existing fence.
-The specific rules and regulations will vary depend upon where you live, what type of community your home is situated in, what type of fence you want to build and if you are adding any special features.
-For example, if you live in a rural area, adding a barbed wire fence may be an easier approval compared with adding a barbed wire fence in the city.
+As a general rule, adding outdoor structures, like a fence, requires a permit, but the real answer depends upon the codes, zoning, and regulations of where you live.
+The codes and regulations established by your city, town, or county will let you know exactly what types of fences require a construction permit and what don’t.
+Some agencies also require a permit for the repair or replacement of an existing fence.
+The specific rules and regulations will vary depending upon where you live, what type of community your home is situated in, what type of fence you want to build, and if you are adding any special features.
+For example, if you live in a rural area, adding a barbed wire fence may be an easier approval compared with adding a barbed-wire fence in the city.
 Additionally, if you live in a neighborhood of shared fences, your neighbor’s approval may be part of the permitting process.

 Can I file a permit on my own?

 The answer depends upon where you live and what your local government agency requires.
 Some agencies require computer-aided design (CAD) drawings (or professionally stamped drawings) of the fence with specific sizes and measurements, as well as materials, called out.
 Some offices do not require CAD drawings for fences.
 If you hire a professional to do the design for you, their set of permit drawings, along with filing the permit, should be included in your pricing.
 Having a professional do the permitting work on your behalf can save you time and money, as they know exactly what information to provide.
 Again, check with your local office to verify if you can file this fence permit without the need of a professional.

 How do I file for a fence permit?